meriosol/etr/projects/java_se7_sql/readme.txt

 [INFO] Final Memory: 76M/209M
 [INFO] ------------------------------------------------------------------------~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-To review code, you can load IDEA(CE is free, for now v13.02 is used) and open maven pom there.
+To review code, you can load IDEA(CE is free) and open maven pom there.
 #-------------------------------